List of airports in Lebanon

 This is a list of airports in Lebanon, grouped by type and sorted by location.

 Lebanon, officially the Republic of Lebanon, is a country in Western Asia, on the eastern shore of the Mediterranean Sea.
-It is bordered by Syria to the north and east, the Golan Heights to the southeast, and Palestine to the south.
+It is bordered by Syria to the north and east, the Golan Heights to the southeast, and Israel to the south.
 Its capital and largest city is Beirut.

 Airports

 Airport names shown in bold indicate the airport has scheduled service on commercial airlines.